ThinkUpLLC/ThinkUp/tests/README.md

 for the plugin's model objects and controller methods.

 To test consumption of data from web services, mock up the appropriate classes and store test data to local files in the format the API would return them in.
 For example, the `classes/mock.TwitterOAuth.php` class reads Twitter data from the files in the `testdata` directory.

 See `/thinkup/webapp/plugins/twitter/tests/` for examples of Twitter crawler plugin tests.

 ### Integration Tests (`all_integration_tests.php`)

 Add tests for particular pages inside the webapp to an appropriately-named class.
-See `TestOfChangePassword.php` for an example.
+See `WebTestOfChangePassword.php` for an example.

 Once your tests work, add them to the `all_tests.php` file to run along with the existing tests.